Amy presenting

 Hence, each island is a separate genealogical tree.

-If everyone is related there is just 1 island in the GEDCOM file
+If everyone is related, there is just one island in the GEDCOM file

 The generated island report shows islands of related people.